RAPcores/rapcores.github.io/_posts/2021-06-01-may-update.md

 Speaking of portability, I started a proof-of-concept for an [FPGA HAL](https://github.com/RAPcores/fpga-hal).
 The purpose of the demonstrations was to port the Ice40 PLL calculations to Verilog such that they are evaluated based on parameters using constant functions.
-This project started as a challenge to understand the limits of parametric Verilog, and I was uncertain if diophantine equations could be solved while retaining sythensizable verilog.
+This project started as a challenge to understand the limits of parametric Verilog, and I was uncertain if Diophantine equations could be solved while retaining sythensizable verilog.
 However the results are promising so far, and this approach could lead to improved portability of Verilog between FPGAs.
 We currently only use a few PLLs, and only a small component of board configuration is done in Make,